glasskube/glasskube/website/docs/index.md

 ### `glasskube uninstall <package>`

-Remove the given package from your cluster.
+Removes the given package from your cluster.

-By default, the cluster given in `~/.kube/config` (`current-context`) will be used.
-An alternative kube config can be passed with the `--kubeconfig` flag.

 ### `glasskube search <name>`

-### `glasskube list`
+### `glasskube ls`

-Lists all installed packages
+Lists packages.
+Aliases are `glasskube l` and `glasskube list`.
+By default, all packages available in the configured repository are shown, including their installation status in the given cluster.

+With the `--installed` flag you can restrict the list of packages to the once installed in your cluster.

 ### `glasskube --version`